 According to another popular tale, there lived a Sadhu named Guru Balu Nath at the top of the hill, where the fort is now located.
 In order to begin the construction of the fort, the sadhu was needed to be relocated hence he was requested to do so.
 The Sadhu agreed to relocate nearby but said that the fort should not cast a shadow on his house at any time of the day.

 Sadhu’s request was acknowledged and later a change in the design of the fort was suggested by Ajab Singh.
-He suggested adding columns which, after the construction, shadowed the house of the Sadhu.
+He suggested adding columns that, after the construction, shadowed the house of the Sadhu.
 This made the Sadhu so angry that he cursed the fort to remain roofless forever and locals claim that even if they try to build a roof, it mysteriously collapses after some time.

-Archaeological Survey of India (ASI) which is responsible for maintaining the historical structures in the country has issued an advisory to the tourists that forbids them to visit the fort or hang around the fort before the sunrise and after the sunset.
+Archaeological Survey of India (ASI) which is responsible for maintaining the historical structures in the country has issued an advisory to the tourists that forbids them to visit the fort or hang around the fort before sunrise and after sunset.
 As per the warning sign placed at the fort, trespassing the fort is punishable and the guilty might also have to face legal discourse.

-1. Tantrik ki Chatri.
 Tantrik ki Chatri is the stone hut of Sadhu Balu Nath, who in some folk tales is referred to as Balak Nath.
 Locals claim that this was the hut on which the shadow of the fort fell and as a result of it the Sadhu cursed the fort.
 Tourists can explore the hut while visiting the fort.

-2. Temples.
-Just at the entrance of the fort, there lies Someshwar, Mangla Devi, Ganesha and Hanuman temple, which tourists can visit either to explore them or to pray for a safe and sound visit to the fort.
+Just at the entrance of the fort, there lies Someshwar, Mangla Devi, Ganesha, and Hanuman temple, which tourists can visit either to explore them or to pray for a safe and sound visit to the fort.
 The intricate carvings on the walls of these temples are inspired by the nagara style of architecture which will definitely urge you to spend a moment or two appreciating the architecture and not just stay scared throughout the visit.

 Bhangarh Fort is situated in the Alwar district of Rajasthan bordering with Sariska Tiger Reserve.
 Also known as one of the most haunted places in India, a visit here can truly be an unforgettable experience.
 To reach here you will need to cover an approximate distance of 223, 228, 1,425, 1,822 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here are the following details on how you can reach Bhangarh Fort.